tonyest/Prospress/readme.txt

 Prospress is a new plugin that goes where no plugin has gone before.

-After Prospress' 30 second install, your WordPress site will have its very own auction marketplace.
+After its 30 second install, your WordPress site will have its very own auction marketplace.
 Your registered users will be able to post auctions, place bids, provide feedback and make payments.
-Everything need for a fully functioning marketplace.
+Everything needed for a fully functioning marketplace.

-Prospress is so new, it's still in beta.
+One caveat - Prospress is so new, it's still in beta.
 So please only use Prospress on test sites for now.
 There will be bugs.
 Those bugs will be fixed, but it's better they occur in a sandbox.

 = Why is Prospress here when it's beta? =

-If you're the type who can't wait to try a game changer, this beta is for you.
-Feel free to download, install & explore what you'll soon be able to do with WordPress, but please do so on a test site.
+For those who can't wait to try a game changer, this beta is for you.
+Download, install & explore what you'll soon be able to do with WordPress, but please do so on a test site.

-If you'd prefer to wait for a stable release, we've made a special [demo site](http://demo.prospress.org/auctions/) just for you.
-You can register, post auctions & make bids on some priceless paintings to experience Prospress in action.
+If you'd prefer to wait for a stable release, we've made a special [demo site](http://demo.prospress.org/auctions/) for you.
+You can register, post auctions & make bids on some priceless paintings in the safety of a Prospress.org sandbox.

 = Want to know more? =